OpenCTI-Platform/docs/docs/usage/automation.md

 ### Listen PIR events

 This event source is focused on listening to PIR events.
 It allows you to select the PIRs you want to monitor and choose the specific cases in which the playbook will be triggered using the corresponding toggles:

 - A new entity becomes part of a selected PIR
 - An entity is no longer part of a selected PIR
 - An entity from a selected PIR is updated
+- An entity is linked to an other entity that is part of a selected PIR

 > Note: By default, if no PIR is selected, all available PIRs will be applied.